Delivering readiness one pair at a time

 |0

-This work, Delivering readiness one pair at a time [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Delivering readiness one pair at a time, by Corinna Baltos, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.